-FS 2009
+FS 2015

-Prof. R. Wattenhofer / C. Lenzen / T. Locher
+Prof. R. Wattenhofer Pascal Bissig

-Principles of Distributed Computing Exercise 3: Sample Solution a) We use a variant of the Echo algorithm (Algorithm 12).
-A node (i.e. an agent in the hierarchy) matches up all (except for at most one) of his children.
-If the node or one of its children is left out, then the node sends a request to "match" upwards in the hierarchy.
+Principles of Distributed Computing Sample Solution to Exercise 2 a) We use a variant of the Echo algorithm (Algorithm 12).
+A node (i.e. an agent in the hierarchy) matches up all (except for at most one) of its children.
+If one participating child remains and the node itself also participates, it matches itself with that child.
+If either the node or a one of its children remain, then the node sends a request to "match" upwards in the hierarchy.
 Otherwise, it sends a "no match" and that subtree is done.
-We give an asynchronous, uniform algorithm below.
+We give an asynchronous, uniform matching algorithm below.